 The first Glanzbilder were produced a few years later by the fine art printer Hagelberg, Berlin.
 That same year, 1860, he also created a portrait of Lincoln that you can find today in the Library of Congress collection.
 German bakeries set those early pictures on cakes and Lebkuchen as decoration.
 But because they were so pretty, people usually saved the pictures to use again.

 My mom tells me stories about collectible pictures that came in certain products, like margarine, that kids went crazy for.
-Putting collectible pictures in products started in 1875 when a marketing genius came up with the idea to include a numbered picture with every jar of Liebing Extract (beef bullion).
+Putting collectible pictures in products began in 1875, when a marketing genius came up with the idea of including a numbered picture with every jar of Liebig Extract (beef bullion).
 Suddenly, everyone HAD to have the whole set!
 Other companies learned fast, and by 1890, the collecting mania was a thing.
 Printers produced special books to collect and mount these advertising images.

 While the advertising images remained collectible, the Glanzbilder, pictures that exist just because they are pretty, gained importance.